When You Can’t Stop Thinking About What Might Go Wrong

 • Notice the thought as soon as it appears

-• Consciously replace it with a thought that creates possibility
+• Consciously replace it with a more helpful thought

 • Watch for new evidence that supports the shifted perspective